30 Types of Beetles in Wisconsin

 24. Calligrapha Beetle

 The Calligrapha beetle is a type of beetle found in Wisconsin.
-It belongs to the family Chrysomelidae and is often referred to as a leaf beetle.
+It belongs to the Chrysomelidae family and is often called a leaf beetle.

 These beetles are typically green with a yellowish or white border around the wing covers.